berhaime9/empolyeeMangement/README.md

 ### STEP 3

-run this comment to install node modules for frontend
+Run this comment to install node modules for frontend.

 ```
 cd client